webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 }
 ```

-Now that we have uniforms we need to create a uniform buffer and
+Now that we have uniforms, we need to create a uniform buffer and
 add it to the bind group.

 ```js